equinor/ert/docs/rst/manual/keywords/index.rst

 	For advanced jobs you can pass string arguments to the job using a KEY=VALUE based approach, this is further described in: passing arguments.
-In available jobs in enkf you can see a list of the jobs which are available.
+In available jobs in ERT you can see a list of the jobs which are available.

 .. _job_script:
 .. topic:: JOB_SCRIPT

-	Running the forward model from enkf is a multi-level process which can be summarized as follows:
+	Running the forward model from ERT is a multi-level process which can be summarized as follows:

 	#.
 A Python module called jobs.py is written and stored in the directory where
      the forward simulation is run.
 The jobs.py module contains a list of job-elements, where each element is a Python representation of the code entered when installing the job.
 	#.
-The enkf application submits a Python script to the enkf queue system, this
+ERT submits a Python script to the enkf queue system, this
      script then loads the jobs.py module to find out which programs to run, and how to run them.
 	#.
 The job_script starts and monitors the individual jobs in the jobs.py